polyfillpolyfill/polyfill-service/README.md

 * `GRAPHITE_PORT`: Port on the `GRAPHITE_HOST` to which to send Carbon metrics (default 2002).
 * `SAUCE_USER_NAME` and `SAUCE_API_KEY`: Sauce Labs credentials for grunt test tasks (not used by the service itself)

-When running a grunt task, including running the service via `grunt dev` or `grunt polyfillservice`, you can optionally read environment config from a `.env.json` file in the root of the working tree.
+When running a grunt task, including running the service via `grunt dev` or `grunt service`, you can optionally read environment config from a file called `.env.json` in the root of the working tree.
 This is a convenient way of maintaining the environment config that you need for development.
 The `.env.json` file is gitignored so will not be accidentally committed.

 ## Using as a library